brianreumere/gandi-automatic-dns/README.md

 gad
 ===

-This script is intended to be used as a cron job to maintain the accuracy of multiple A records in Gandi.net zonefiles.
-External IP address discovery is done via a network interface (works on BSD, untested on anything else) or [OpenDNS] [1].
+This script is intended to be used as a cron job to maintain the accuracy of multiple A or AAAA records in Gandi.net zonefiles.
+External IP address discovery is done via a network interface (works on OpenBSD and Linux with net-tools 1.60-23, untested on anything else) or [OpenDNS] [1].
 This is compared to the value in the active version of the zonefile of each record in RECORD-NAMES.
 Using the rpc() function to update different types of DNS records or call other methods of Gandi's XML-RPC API should be fairly trivial.

 Prerequisites
 =============